Nurnberg-Meistersinger/cicada-test-task/Research/risk-report.md

 ## 1. TL;DR

-Solera Markets on Plume Network is **not a suitable venue for meaningful capital deployment at this stage**.
-The protocol is operational but highly centralized, critically dependent on bridge infrastructure, and shows negligible organic adoption in ETH markets (WETH/pETH).
+Solera Markets on Plume Network is **not suitable for material capital allocation at this stage**.
+The protocol is live but remains highly centralized, **dependent on the Plume ↔ Ethereum bridge (pETH)**, and shows **very limited adoption in ETH markets (WETH/pETH)**.

 **Recommendation:**

-- Do **not** allocate material liquidity to Solera.
+- Do **not** allocate significant liquidity to Solera at this point.
-- If Cicada wishes to experiment, limit exposure to **≤1–2% of the crypto portfolio** and treat it as a high-risk pilot.
+- If Cicada wishes to experiment, limit exposure to **≤1–2% of the crypto portfolio**, treating it as a **systemic and operational high-risk pilot**.
-- Reassess only if Solera demonstrates sustained liquidity growth, proven liquidation performance, and decentralization of governance.
+- Reassess only if Solera demonstrates sustained liquidity growth, proven liquidation performance, and decentralized governance practices.

 ## 2. Introduction

-This report provides a structured assessment of the risks associated with supplying liquidity to the **Solera Markets** protocol.
+This report provides a structured risk assessment of supplying liquidity to the **Solera Markets** protocol on Plume Network.
-The scope of the analysis covers:
+The analysis considers multiple categories of risk relevant to Solera’s current stage of development:

-- **Technical risks** — vulnerabilities in smart contract code (reentrancy, access control bypass, integer issues), unsafe upgradeability patterns, reliance on external libraries, oracles, and proxies.
+- **Technical risks** — vulnerabilities in smart contracts, upgradeability design, proxy architecture, and dependence on external libraries/oracles.

-- **Integration risks** — exposure to failures in external oracles, bridges, liquid staking tokens, or other third-party protocols that Solera relies on.
+- **Integration risks** — reliance on the Plume ↔ Ethereum bridge (pETH), external oracles, and liquid staking assets that introduce systemic dependencies.

-- **Economic risks** — risks from protocol design such as collateral volatility, flawed liquidation mechanics, rate model instabilities, liquidity fragmentation, or correlated liquidations.
+- **Economic risks** — thin liquidity in ETH markets, untested liquidation mechanisms, and potential instability of rate models under stress.

-- **Governance and centralization risks** — risks from concentrated privileges, reliance on a few EOAs or multisigs, lack of transparent governance, or misaligned incentives between protocol operators and users.
+- **Governance and centralization risks** — concentrated control in a small set of EOAs and multisigs, lack of decentralized governance processes, and unclear accountability.

-- **Operational risks** — risks linked to key management, infrastructure downtime, RPC failures, or bugs in deployment/monitoring pipelines that may disrupt normal functioning.
+- **Operational risks** — key management, multisig operations, RPC stability, and infrastructure maturity of the Plume ecosystem.

-- **Regulatory and compliance risks** — uncertainty around legal status of assets (pETH, WETH), custodial implications of multisigs, or jurisdictional restrictions that could impact solvency or continuity.
+- **Regulatory and compliance risks** — unclear legal treatment of bridged assets (pETH), multisig custodianship, and jurisdictional exposure.

-- **Market adoption and liquidity risks** — insufficient user adoption or fragmented liquidity leading to thin markets, high slippage, or systemic insolvency during stress events.
+- **Market adoption and liquidity risks** — currently negligible ETH market size, raising concerns about market depth, slippage, and systemic solvency.

-- **Composability risks** — risks arising from other protocols integrating Solera markets or Solera integrating external DeFi components, creating hidden interdependencies that can amplify failures.
+- **Composability risks** — possible contagion effects if Solera is integrated by other DeFi protocols, or if it relies on external dependencies without clear isolation.

-The goal of this report is to determine whether providing WETH or pETH on Plume as collateral in Solera is advisable.
+The goal is to determine whether providing WETH or pETH on Plume as collateral in Solera is advisable.
-Risks are categorized by severity and likelihood, and a final recommendation is given on whether Cicada should enter a position.
+Risks are assessed by severity and likelihood, with a final recommendation for Cicada’s investment decision.

-**Limitations**: this is a point-in-time assessment based on publicly available information, code repositories, and on-chain data at the moment of research.
-Future changes in contracts, governance, or market conditions may affect the conclusions.
+**Limitations**: This is a point-in-time analysis based on available on-chain data and test snapshots.
+The codebase is not publicly accessible, which limits transparency.
+Future changes in contracts, governance, or market conditions may materially affect conclusions.

 ## 3. Research Methodology

 ### 3.1.
 Analytical Approach

-Our approach is structured in clear stages, with each stage producing concrete evidence or findings.
+Our approach was structured in stages, with each producing concrete evidence.
-All conclusions are backed by documentation, code references, or on-chain data.
+Where direct code access was not possible (non-public repositories), we relied on on-chain data and proxy inspection.

-**Stage 0 — Scope**
+**Stage 0 — Scope Definition**
-Define the exact scenario: supplying WETH or pETH on Plume, ideally in an isolated market.
+Clarify the exact scenario under review: supplying WETH or pETH on Plume Network as collateral in Solera Markets.

 **Stage 1 — Due Diligence**
-Check legitimacy: official docs, audits, addresses, team/funding signals, and market presence.
+Assess legitimacy: official documentation, contract deployments, audit references, ecosystem support, and investor/team background.

 **Stage 2 — Protocol Review**
-Understand Solera’s market design, liquidation mechanics, oracle dependencies, and governance model.
+Analyze Solera’s market structure, liquidation mechanics, oracle dependencies, and access control model.

 **Stage 3 — Smart Contracts**
-Review key contracts: deposits, borrowing, liquidations.
-Focus on upgradeability, access control, and admin powers.
+Inspect deployed contracts via proxies and AddressBook references.
+Focus on upgradeability, admin roles, and privileged functions.
+Note: the source code is not publicly available, which limits the depth of this review.

 **Stage 4 — On-Chain Validation**
-Verify that documentation matches deployments.
-Confirm addresses, parameters, and current balances.
+Cross-check documentation with deployed state: verify addresses, mappings, balances, and key protocol parameters.

-**Stage 5 — External Data Cross-Check**
+**Stage 5 — External Data Correlation**
-Compare Solera’s reported metrics with independent sources (DefiLlama, Nansen, explorers).
+Compare Solera’s on-chain metrics with third-party dashboards (DefiLlama, Nansen, Dune, Plume explorer).

 **Stage 6 — Risk Assessment**
+Classify risks across categories defined in Section 2 (technical, integration, economic, governance, operational, regulatory, adoption/liquidity, composability).
-Classify risks into Smart-Contract, Integration, Economic, and Centralization.
-Score by severity × likelihood, and decide:
+Score risks by severity × likelihood and derive investment stance:

 - Enter
 - Enter with conditions
 - Do not enter

-**Stage 7 — Monitoring**
+**Stage 7 — Monitoring Plan**
-Define what to track if we enter: contract changes, role shifts, pool balances, oracle freshness.
-Outline runbooks for emergency response.
+If entering, define monitoring for contract upgrades, role changes, pool balances, oracle updates, and bridge health.
+Given the absence of decentralized governance, continuous monitoring of privileged roles and upgrade events is critical.

 ### 3.2.
 Tools Used